The log function

 Background: You might find it useful to read the previous section

-on the ln function before reading this section.
+on the natural logarithm function before reading this section.

 There we saw that it is possible to use the number e